Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] It identifies regulatory compliance requirements.
 - [ ] It prioritizes IT budget expenditures.
-- [x] It quantifies the potential cost of a data breach.
+- [ ] It quantifies the potential cost of a data breach.
-- [ ] It establishes the value of data to the organization.
+- [x] It establishes the value of data to the organization.

+**Explanation**: The primary purpose of classifying data in the context of Data Loss Prevention (DLP) is to help organizations identify, label, and protect sensitive information from unauthorized disclosure or leakage.
+DLP is a set of technologies and processes designed to prevent the unauthorized access, use, and transmission of sensitive data.

 #### Q49.
 You are responsible for managing security of your organization's public cloud infrastructure.
 You need to implement security to protect the data and applications running in a variety of IaaS and PaaS services, including a new Kubernetes cluster.
 What type of solution is best suited to this requirement?